Rebbe: Functions of a Hasidic rebbe

 A rebbe has times when Hasidim (and other petitioners) may come for a private audience.
 A kvitel (Yiddish for "note", plural kvitlach) is a note with the name of the petitioner and a short request for which the rebbe is asked to pray.
 The formula in which a person's name is written is one's own Hebrew name, the son/daughter of one's mother's Hebrew name, such as Shimon ben Rivkah (Simeon the son of Rebecca).
-Hasidim believes that rebbes read supernaturally "between the lines" of a vital, and in every Hasidic movement there are numerous anecdotes relating how the rebbe saw things that were not written in the vital.
+Hasidim believes that rebbes read supernaturally "between the lines" of a kvitel, and in every Hasidic movement there are numerous anecdotes relating how the rebbe saw things that were not written in the kvitel.

-In most Hasidic groups, the vital is written by the rebbe's gabbai (secretary), however, sometimes the petitioner writes it on his own.
-Usually, but with some exceptions, a person (redemption) of cash is customarily handed to the rebbe under the vital, but this is not obligatory.
+In most Hasidic groups, the kvitel is written by the rebbe's gabbai (secretary), however, sometimes the petitioner writes it on his own.
+Usually, but with some exceptions, a pidyon (redemption) of cash is customarily handed to the rebbe under the kvitel, but this is not obligatory.
 This is considered to be the conduit through which the blessing is given, and a redemption for the soul of the petitioner. ("A gift makes its receiver glad" is given as an explanation: a blessing only comes from a joyous heart.)
 It is also customary to tip the gabbai, although this too is not obligatory.

 Other tasks are not exclusive to Hasidic rebbes but are important roles they play in their community similar to other rabbis.
 These include the leading of prayer on Shabbat and Holy Days, performing mitzvot with their Hasidim, and participating in or officiating at weddings, brit milahs, and other events.
 Hasidic rebbes also play a central role in the intellectual and social life of their communities, delivering sermons and dialogues and building educational and religious institutions.